Big Fish / Little Fish Program

 Please read the entire section to understand the program and sign your swimmer(s) up for the program.

-The program is called Big Fish / Little Fish.
 The Big Fish / Little Fish program is designed to build relationships, camaraderie, and team spirit between the age groups.
 Being a good Fish is part of being a good teammate.

 Here’s how to get involved: